 Regarding capital projects, the Authority began construction in late 2022 on the next segment for road widening from two lanes to three lanes in each direction between I-70 in Aurora and 104th Avenue in Adams County.
-This project is scheduled to span over three years of construction with completion estimated in mid-2025.
-The Authority has spent \$154.8 million through December 31, 2023 and has budgeted an additional \$215 million, including contingency, for the multiyear construction project in 2024 and 2025, for a total project estimated cost of \$369.8 million.
-This significant project includes improvements to the 64th Avenue and Pena Boulevard interchanges, as well as new interchanges at 38th Avenue and 48th Avenue, which are scheduled to open in 2024.
-To accommodate the new 38th Avenue interchange, a new mainline tolling gantry was installed at toll plaza C in 2023.
-The project scope also includes a six mile extension of the multi-use trail and a full pavement overlay of all existing lanes in the project area to extend the pavement useful life.
-The entire budgeted and estimated project cost is scheduled to be funded from the Authority's Capital Improvements Fund of the General Surplus account.
+This project is scheduled to span over three (3) years of construction with completion estimated in mid-2025.
+This project is on schedule to be complete in mid-2025.
+The Authority has spent \$158.9 million through December 31, 2024 and has budgeted an additional \$42.4 million, including contingency, for the multiyear construction project in 2025, for a total project estimated cost of \$369.8 million.
+This significant project includes improvements to the 64th Avenue and Pena Boulevard interchanges, as well as new interchanges at 38th Avenue and 48th Avenue.
+To accommodate the new 38th Avenue interchange, a new mainline tolling gantry was installed at Toll Plaza C in 2023.
+The project scope also includes a six-mile extension of the multi-use trail and a full pavement overlay of all existing lanes in the project area to extend the pavement useful life.
+The entire budgeted and estimated project cost is scheduled to be funded by the Authority's Capital Improvements Fund of the General Surplus account.
 Other major capital projects in 2024 include:

-- continued implementation of the executed lease agreement with Applegreen to repurpose and redevelop three vacant mainline toll plaza buildings as convenience store/service stations where the Authority has spent \$3.1 million through 2023, with \$3.8 million estimated in 2024 to ready the sites for development by Applegreen. - the next generation lane equipment and software integration project along E-470 was substantially completed in 2023 and is now moving into the operation and maintenance phase in 2024.
-Approximately \$21.5 million was spent to date through 2023 with \$6.2 million budgeted in the 2024 capital budget to complete final installations and system acceptance testing and \$2.2 million budgeted in the 2024 operating budget for contracted operation and maintenance activities. - \$8.8 million budgeted in 2024 to continue design and development on a multiyear project to modernize the Authority's toll collection system back-office software, with \$7.2 million spent to date through 2023 on this multiyear project. - adding traffic signals and interchange improvements at Jewell Avenue (\$1.5 million budgeted in 2024). - final design for the future addition of the Sable Boulevard interchange with \$7.3 million in 2024 budgeted design and construction costs.
+- Continued implementation of the executed lease agreement with Applegreen to repurpose and redevelop three vacant mainline toll plaza buildings as convenience store/service stations where the Authority has spent \$11.6 million through 2024, with \$10.9 million estimated in 2025 to ready the sites for development by Applegreen. - The next generation lane equipment and software integration project along E-470 was substantially completed in 2024 and is now moving into the operation and maintenance phase in 2024.
+Approximately \$3.9 million was spent to date through 2024 with \$2.1 million budgeted in the 2025 capital budget to complete final installations and system acceptance testing and \$3.1 million budgeted in the 2025 operating budget for contracted operation and maintenance activities. - Final design for the future addition of the Sable Boulevard interchange with \$39.8 million in 2025 budgeted design and construction costs.